vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 1992 The Powers of Art.
 Patronage in Indian Culture.
 Edit. by – –.
 OUP, Delhi.
 Mirashi, Vasudev Vishnu

-1954 Pravarapura, an Ancient Capital of the Vākāt.akas. in: Sar¯upa Bhāratī or the Hommage of Indology being Dr. Lakshman Sarup Memorial Volume.
+1954 Pravarapura, an Ancient Capital of the Vākāt.akas. in: Sarūpa Bhāratī or the Hommage of Indology being Dr. Lakshman Sarup Memorial Volume.

 Hoshiapur. pp. 1–9.

-1959 Meghad¯uta m˜e Rāmagiri arthāt Rāmt.ek.
+1959 Meghadūta m˜e Rāmagiri arthāt Rāmt.ek.
 Nagpur.
 Vidarbha Sam. śodhana Man. ḍala, No. 12.

 1960 Studies in Indology.
 Vol. I. Nagpur.

 1963 See CII V.

 1964a Ramagiri of Kalidasa. in: Journal of Indian History, XLII.1 (1964), 131–43.
-1964b Trivikrama, the author of Madālasācamp¯u. in: Nagpur University Journal (Humanities), XV.1 (1964), 1–7.
+1964b Trivikrama, the author of Madālasācampū. in: Nagpur University Journal (Humanities), XV.1 (1964), 1–7.